danielbodnar/awesome-stars/README.md

 ## emacs

+- [Lisprez/so_stupid_search](https://github.com/Lisprez/so_stupid_search) - It's my honor to drive you fucking fire faster, to have more time with your Family and Sunshine.This tool is for those who often want to search for a string Deeply into a directory in Recursive mode,
 - [jwiegley/use-package](https://github.com/jwiegley/use-package) - A use-package declaration for simplifying your .emacs
 - [psibi/justl.el](https://github.com/psibi/justl.el) - Major mode for driving just files.
 - [emacs-lsp/lsp-mode](https://github.com/emacs-lsp/lsp-mode) - Emacs client/library for the Language Server Protocol